deadlydog/Invoke-MsBuild/readme.md

 * BuildErrorsLogFilePath = The path to the build's error log file.
 * ItemToBuildFilePath = The item that MsBuild ran against.
 * CommandUsedToBuild = The full command that was used to invoke MsBuild.
 This can be useful for inspecting what parameters are passed to MsBuild.exe.
-* Message = A message describing any problems that were encoutered by Invoke-MsBuild.
+* Message = A message describing any problems that were encountered by Invoke-MsBuild.
 This is typically an empty string unless something went wrong.
 * MsBuildProcess = The process that was used to execute MsBuild.exe.
 * BuildDuration = The amount of time the build took to complete, represented as a TimeSpan.